microsoft/azure-iot-developer-kit/docs/_pages/obsolete/connect-iot-hub.md

 {% include toc icon="columns" %}

-In this project, you will create an Azure IoT Hub, connect DevKit to it, and collect the temperature and humidity data from sensors and send the data to the IoT hub.
+In this project, you will create an Azure IoT Hub, connect IoT DevKit to it, and collect the temperature and humidity data from sensors and send the data to the IoT hub.

 ## What you learn